 - HCV: Hepatitis C virus is a blood-borne virus that affects the liver.

 - HIV: Human Immunodeficiency virus is the virus that leads to AIDS.
+A virus will live in the body for life, but can be controlled with medication.

 - HIV-positive: A blood test can indicate whether you’ve been exposed to HIV.
 If you produce HIV antibodies, you are HIV-positive.